 Hyperbaric oxygen therapy works on the basic equation many of us learned in high school chemistry class: PV = nRT.

 Simply put, if you hold the temperature constant, the more pressure you put on a gas like air (and oxygen) the smaller volume it takes up.
-So, in mild HBOT (soft-shell HBOT) the 1.3 ATA means that the same amount of air can take up 23% less space (1-1/1.3 ATA) and in a hard shell at 2.4 ATA, it takes up 58% less space (1-1/2.4 ATA).
+So, in mild HBOT (soft shell hyperbaric chambers or HBOT) the 1.3 ATA means that the same amount of air can take up 23% less space (1-1/1.3 ATA) and in a hard shell at 2.4 ATA, it takes up 58% less space (1-1/2.4 ATA).
 That means each time you take a similar-sized breath, you take in 58% more air (and 58% more oxygen) than you would at 1 ATA – what people breathe at sea level.